Table of Contents

-Facebook contains a massive amount of public domain information that’s often used for commercial reasons by Meta itself.
+Web scraping Facebook can bring fortunes as this platform contains a massive amount of public domain information.
+It’s often used for commercial reasons by Meta itself.
 But how can one extract what’s needed, and use this data for profit?
 It’s possible if you master web scraping Facebook.

 In this short guide you will see the basics of web scraping Facebook using Python environment and GoLogin browser as your scraper protection tool.